ExitValue.ai

 How does e-commerce fulfillment differ from traditional warehousing?

 Economically, completely.
 Traditional warehousing bills on storage square-footage and pallet-in/pallet-out fees.
-E-commerce fulfillment bills per order, per pick, per ship — a much higher revenue density per square foot.
+E-commerce fulfillment bills per order, per pick, per ship, a much higher revenue density per square foot.
 The tech integration with Shopify, Amazon, and other platforms is the unlock.
-Multiples reflect this: tech-enabled fulfillment trades at 10-15x EBITDA versus 5-9x for traditional storage.
+Multiples reflect this: tech-enabled fulfillment trades at platform-tier earnings multiples versus 5-9x for traditional storage.

 Who is buying warehousing businesses right now?